mattmakai/fullstackpython.com/content/pages/examples/flask/flask-helpers-url-for.markdown

 sortorder: 500021017
 toc: False
 sidebartitle: flask.helpers url_for
-meta: Python example code for the url_for function from the flask.helpers module of the Flask project.
+meta: Python example code for the url_for callable from the flask.helpers module of the Flask project.

-url_for is a function within the flask.helpers module of the Flask project.
+url_for is a callable within the flask.helpers module of the Flask project.

 ## Example 1 from Flask AppBuilder